Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

-To induce flexibility in tail heaviness, \citet{de2026} proposed a mixture of the hyperbolic and the Student-$t$ distributions for modeling the errors, and showed that this mixture model reduces to the HEM as a special case.
-Given the pivotal role of the HEM in the present paper, we review it at the outset.
+To induce flexibility in tail heaviness, \citet{de2026} proposed a mixture of the hyperbolic and the Student-$t$ distributions (HTEM) for modeling the errors.
+A slight variant of such an error model is used in the present paper, with the differences described later in this section.
+We consider a linear regression model